All About Archen

 So who is my hero you ask?
 Didn't ask?
-Well I'll tell you anyway because everything on this page doesn't really make sense.
+Well I'll tell you anyway because everything on this page is pretty random.
 I would say that Wily Coyote is my hero.
-His persistence, determination, and inventiveness cannot be matched by anyone.
-But some would argue that he cannot count because he is an animated character.
-Okay Mr./Ms. smarty-pants, I'll pick a person then.
-So what should determine my hero?
+His persistence, determination, and inventiveness is unmatched.
+Some would argue that he doesn't count as an animated character.
+Okay Mr./Ms. smarty-pants, I'll pick a person.
+So what would determine my hero?
 I figure the person needs to look good, and have incredible abs.
 So who would this be?
 Natalie Portman perhaps?
-I mean I remember watching Star Wars: Attack of the Clones.
+I remember watching Star Wars: Attack of the Clones.
 George Lucas spends millions of dollars on state of the art CGI, big musical score, top of the line actors (who act like cardboard cutouts) and with all of this frenzied action the only thing I said during the WHOLE move was.
 "Oh My God!
 Look at those abs!!" when I saw Natalie Portman's midsection.
 I mean this girl had a six-pack of steel.
 I still wonder if they didn't like paint those on or something.
-But here's the thing.
-I don't recall her having abs like that in any other movies, I think it was a one time deal.
+But I don't recall her having abs like that in any other movies, I think it was a one time deal.
 Like George Foreman beating Mohamed Ali.
 Doesn't detract from her achievement, but that does in fact put her on the level of others.
 Wait, what was I talking about?

 Lets talk about anime... since this is all supposed to be about anime *cough*.
-I have a fondness for older titles more than new ones, probably due to nostalgia, but also because I think anime formerly had a sincerity that newer titles tend to lack.
+I have a fondness for older titles more than new ones, mostly due to nostalgia, but also because I think anime formerly had a sincerity that newer titles tend to lack.
 I wouldn't say modern anime sucks, but it has changed over time into something less charming.
-Having said that, I think modern titles are often of higher quality but back in the day you had to be more accepting of the faults and quirks of anime, and just expected less out of it.
+Having said that, I think modern titles are often higher quality.
+Back in the day you had to be more accepting of the faults and quirks of anime, and just expected less out of it.